GREAUS-code/stochICE/README.md

 Required inputs:

-- the most recent version of HECRAS installed on a Windows operating systems.
+- the most recent version of HECRAS installed on a Windows operating system
-- a digital elevation model of the study reach with bathymetry embedded (e.g. provincial LiDAR dataset).
+- a digital elevation model of the study reach with bathymetry embedded (e.g. provincial LiDAR dataset)
-- discharge and ice cover thickness distributions and locations of potential ice jam location (among other possible parameter distributions).
+- discharge and ice cover thickness distributions and locations of potential ice jam location (among other possible parameter distributions)

 Outputs include: